 5.1 Introduction

 The architecture of the M2M Service Platform as defined in the oneM2M Functional Architecture [2] includes an entity described as the Common Service Entity (CSE).
-The CSE comprises a set of service functions that common to the M2M environment and are exposed through the Mca and Mcc’ Reference Points.
+The CSE comprises a set of service functions that are common to the M2M environment and are exposed through the Mca and Mcc’ Reference Points.
 These Reference Points are described in the oneM2M Functional Architecture [2].
 The M2M Service Architecture described in this specification is primarily suitable for the Infrastructure Domain where the CSE is viewed as a set of Service Components.

 The M2M Service Architecture augments the oneM2M Functional Architecture by specifying M2M Services provided to M2M Application and M2M Service Providers.